yarbsemaj/sveltekit-adapter-lambda/README.md

 Your app can then be accessed via the CloudFront distribution created as a part of the stack.

 ## Static Assets and precompiled pages
 To server static assets and precompiled pages this adapter makes use of S3.
-In order to route traffic the correct destination a Lambda@edge fuction is used to perfrom a origin rewrite is used to redirect traffic to the S3 Bucket.
+In order to route traffic the correct destination a Lambda@edge fuction is used to perfrom a origin rewrite to redirect traffic to the S3 Bucket.